BarbeRousseLibre/hermessenger/docs/HOW-IT-WORKS.md

 ## The sending process

 Once ' bin/send_mail_in_queue.php ' is called, it will look up into ' var/temp_mail_directory ' and report the oldest mail file (if any) with desired prefix (being hardcoded, for now, ' mail_pending_ ', WIP!).
 Once one mail has been found, it will try to actually send the mail.
 It will ignore '.', '..'
-(Unix path) as '.gitkeep' or other alike files.
+(Unix path) as '.gitkeep' or other alike files and directories.
 If no mails are pending, starting (still hardcoded for now) with ' mail_pending_ ', it simply exit.

 ## After sending

 Regarding the returned code from PHPMailer, will move the mail file into ' var/mail_dir/ACCEPTED ' or ' var/mail_dir/REJECTED '.

-**It's important to note : If PHPMailer return true, it does NOT MEANS YOUR MAIL IS ACTUALLY SENDED TO THE MAILBOX.
-The recipient server could reject it for many reasons.**
+**It's important to note : If PHPMailer return true, it does not means your e-mail will be actually sended.
+The recipient server could still reject it for many reasons.**

-To find out the reason, enable debug's feature inside ' src/php_mailer.php '.
+To find out the reason, enable debug's feature inside ' src/php_mailer.php ' and analyze the logs.

 The mail file is also renamed regarding it's status (returned by PHPMailer), ' accepted_mail ' or ' rejected_mail ' in the expected directory.